peterpolidoro/ModularServer/examples/CallbackTester/README.md

 }
 ```

-Each pin may be dynamically assigned to a callback with a trigger mode or
+Each pin may be dynamically assigned to a callback with an interrupt mode or the
-the pin can be detached and inactive.
+pin can be in input or output modes and controlled separately from callbacks.

-Use callbacks to attach or detach callbacks to pins.
+Use callback functions to attach or detach callbacks to pins.
 Callbacks may be
-attached to one or more pins, but each pin can only have a single
+attached to one or more pins, but each pin can only have a single callback
-callback attached.
+attached.

 Request: